blueriversys/ccid_firmware/README.md

 This is a CCID firmware for the ATMEL AT91SAM7S256 chip.
 <br>
-Once installed on the dongle (we call it card), the host OS will identify it as a smartcard reader with a card permantly inserted in it.
+Once installed on the dongle (we call it card), the host OS will identify it as a smartcard reader with a card permanently inserted in it.

 ## How to build
 You'll need: